Bigar Waterfall is one of the best known and most beautiful waterfalls in the world, and definitely Romania’s most popular.

-In case you want to hear the water as well and see some motion, I also have two videos for you.
+In case you want to hear the water as well and see some motion and the Bigar waterfall itself,=, I also have two videos for you.
 The first one is the waterfall itself:

 And a second video that shows a bit of the surrounding areas as well: you can take a very short walk up to the spring and there’s also a cave there, but it’s closed to the public.
 If you want to skip to the waterfall directly, jump to minute 2:20:

 How much does it cost to visit Bigar Waterfall?

 You don’t have to pay anything to see the waterfall itself!
 It would be difficult to even put an entry fee since it’s right next to the road and you can easily see it from various angles.